42-monkeys/daruma/README.md

 Making an offer enhance your motivation to get your resolution done.

-Daruma will keep the offer with him and give that back if the resolution succeded.

-The success of the resolution is self declared, of course ;)

 # Business model

 If people make offers, this amounts of money will be used to trade with NO risk (but low income of course)